Yeshiva Toras Chaim

 ROI Score: 69/100 · Fair Value

-Yeshiva Toras Chaim scores 69 (Fair Value) with significant data caveats — the debt-to-earnings ratio and repayment rate are both imputed (no actual data), reducing the overall confidence score to 0.8.
+Yeshiva Toras Chaim scores 69 (Fair Value) with significant data caveats - the debt-to-earnings ratio and repayment rate are both imputed (no actual data), reducing the overall confidence score to 0.8.
 What is known: this is a small Orthodox Jewish Talmudic yeshiva in Lakewood, New Jersey, with 227 enrolled students, a $5,356 net price, and a $12,750 tuition.
-The earnings premium sub-score of 99/100 with a raw earnings premium of 1.285 indicates very high ten-year earnings ($62,526) relative to cost — the strongest earnings-to-cost ratio in this batch of schools.
+The earnings premium sub-score of 99/100 with a raw earnings premium of 1.285 indicates very high ten-year earnings ($62,526) relative to cost - the strongest earnings-to-cost ratio in our dataset of schools.
 The 31.0% completion rate is very low.
 No program data is reported.
 The 5.9-year payback is fast given the low cost.
 This is a specialized religious institution where standard ROI metrics apply unevenly.

 The data raises concerns about Yeshiva Toras Chaim